 - Leg massages

-- Oral supplementation to help with iron deficiency
+- Oral supplementation to help with iron and/or vitamin D deficiency

 - Cessation of smoking and alcohol consumption